10 Stimulating Exercises and Activities against Dementia

 Dementia is related to cognitive impairment and the progressive loss of certain abilities linked to memory, language, and thinking.
 However, it also affects the person’s mood, sense of worth, and self-esteem.

 Therefore, we cannot ignore all the subjective and emotional components present in the disease.
-In turn, individual characteristics, as well as the context, also influence the way in which the disorder is expressed and experienced.
+In turn, individual characteristics, as well as the context, also influence how the disorder is expressed and experienced.

 We think you may be interested in reading this, too: What to Eat to Improve Your Memory and Tips to Stimulate Your Brain

-Certain activities are recommended when it comes to taking care of your brain and overall health when you have dementia.
+Certain activities are recommended when it comes to taking care of the brain and overall health of a person with dementia.
 Here they are:

 1. Spend some time reading every day

-To this even if it’s just for a few minutes.
-If the person gets very tired of reading or has difficulty seeing, there are audio formats, both when it comes to news from the press and books, and even well-known podcasts.
+Even if it’s just for a few minutes.
+If the person gets very tired of reading or has difficulty seeing, there are audio formats, both when it comes to news from the press and books and even well-known podcasts.
 The key is to promote concentration, attention, and memory.

 2. Participate in different games or entertainment